galantelab/reboot/docs/README.md

       <br>

-      Plots returned in this mode include: a proportional hazard assumptions plot (results of Schoenfeld tests) and a Kaplan Meier plot.
+      Plots returned in this mode include: a proportional hazard assumptions plot (result of Schoenfeld test) and a Kaplan Meier plot.

    2. Multivariate mode